mojjam07/MoorWohs/render-deploy.md

 In your Render web service settings, add the following environment variables:

 ### Database Configuration
-- `DATABASE_URL`: The full connection string from your PostgreSQL database (e.g., `postgresql://user:password@host:port/database`).
+- `SUPABASE_DATABASE_URL`: The full connection string from your Supabase PostgreSQL database (e.g., `postgresql://user:password@host:port/database`).
 This is the primary way to configure the database connection on Render.

 ### Authentication
 - `JWT_SECRET`: A secure random string for JWT signing